 Upon enrollment, all students are given a series of diagnostic survey assessments.
 These indicate student needs in mathematics, language arts, and the student's English Language status.
 Results of initial diagnostic testing for entering students determine student placement in math and determine students' need for intervention supports.
 All students have access to the grade level core curriculum, and alternative curriculum when designated in a student's Individualized Education Plan (IEP).
-Students at risk participate in an extended learning program (I.e. Saturday school or afterschool intervention) to provide more time for learning and to accelerate their progress.
+Students-at-risk participate in extended learning through after school tutoring or Saturday to provide more time for learning and to accelerate their progress.
 All students are eligible to take all classes, including Advanced Placement (in grades 9-12).
 Students who show a continued lack of progress are served as detailed under Elementary and Secondary Schools Act (ESSA) and/or the Meeting the Needs of All Students section below, depending on individual student needs.